Medicaid and CHIP Quality Rating System

 Overview

-The MAC QRS websites will be one-stop shops that empower beneficiaries and their caregivers by providing useful and meaningful information that can be used to compare available plans and identify a Medicaid or CHIP managed care plan that aligns with their personal needs and preferences.
+The Medicaid and CHIP Quality Rating System (MAC QRS) websites will be one-stop shops that empower beneficiaries and their caregivers to make choices about their health care and increase transparency into Medicaid and CHIP managed care plan performance.
 Requiring States to publicly display this information will hold States and plans accountable for the care provided to beneficiaries and will be a tool for States to drive improvements in plan performance and the quality of care provided by their programs.

-All applicable States must implement a MAC QRS by December 31, 2028.
+All applicable States (each state that contracts with MCOs, PIHPs, or PAHPs for the delivery of services covered under Medicaid or CHIP) must implement a MAC QRS by December 31, 2028.
 However, states that are unable to fully comply with certain methodology and website display requirements have the option to request a one-time, one-year implementation extension for these specific requirements.
 This flexibility provides an additional year (until December 31, 2029) to integrate the requirements for which the extension is granted into state’s existing MAC QRS (implemented no later than December 31, 2028).

 Required Components of a MAC QRS